godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

    :alt: A visual representation of a circle around the character with angles
      around it

-The angle 0° would show the character facing up, 90° right and so forth.
+The angle 0° would show the character facing away from the camera, 90° right and so forth.

 As the possible directions aren't restricted to specific points, a range in the circle is defined for one side.
 In the visualization, the green range